News

 Based on the data collected, a preliminary Hydrology and Hydraulic (H&H) model has been developed to begin to assess how and where water flows during significant storm events.
 The preliminary H&H model provides the study team with an approximate depiction of current flooding hazards in the study area.

-During the next phase of the study, the team will:
+Next phase of the study, the team will:

 Public input is critical for identifying where flooding has occurred or areas of concern that should be added to the modeling.
-Visit our interactive map and add a marker to share specific locations where flooding has occurred or tell us where you feel there is potential for future flooding.